The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 Some guy in the Cleveland Indians had an unassisted triple play the other day.

-Who, well, you look it up, it's happened before.
+Whew, well, you look it up.

 So is the windfall profits tax idea.

-Jimmy Carter on national television in 1980, quote, unless we tax the oil companies, they will reap huge and undeserved windfall profits.
+Jimmy Carter on national television in 1980, quote: Unless we tax the oil companies, they will reap huge and undeserved windfall profits.

-The New York Times agreed, warning darkly, that legislators who sit idly while oil profits soar will have to answer to the voters.
+The New York Times agreed, warning darkly that legislators who sit idly while oil profits soar will have to answer to the voters.

 With Democrats controlling Congress, they got their way.